Coul33t/python_rl/README.md

 # python_rl
-Python roguelike, made with libtcod library.
+Python roguelike, made with the tdl library.